All news

 Wyoming is about to join the rest of the country.
-Starting July 1, 2026, residents can use debit cards to buy lottery tickets.
+Starting July 1, 2026, it will be legal for retailers to accept debit card payments when selling lottery tickets.
 This will end the state's status as the lone holdout on electronic payment.

 WyoLotto CEO Jon Clontz confirmed the change in an exclusive statement to LotteryUSA: